oneexists/oneexists.github.io/_posts/2022-11-30-containerize-api.md

 ### Starting and Stopping the Application

-Now, it is easy to start and stop the application.
+Now that the containers have been created, it is easy to start and stop the application.

 Open a terminal or command prompt and use the commands to start the
 containers:
 ```
-docker start mysqlserver
+docker start containers-db
 docker start containers-api
 ```

 And then to stop them:
 ```
 docker stop containers-api
-docker stop mysqlserver
+docker stop containers-db
 ```

 ### References